IanLunn/Sequence/DOCUMENTATION.md

 ### Navigation Skipping

 Navigation skipping controls whether a step can be navigated to whilst another is actively animating and how to most gracefully deal with skipped steps when enabled.

+**Browser Support**: When in [fallback mode](#browser-support-and-fallback-mode) (used by browsers that don't have support for CSS transforms and transitions), navigation skipping is not allowed, regardless of the following options.

 #### `navigationSkip`